PhD Curriculum and Instruction

 Montclair State University 2001

-Sandra M. Linder is an Assistant Professor of Early Childhood Mathematics Education in the Eugene T. Moore School of Education at Clemson University.
+Sandra M. Linder is an Associate Professor of Early Childhood Mathematics Education in the Eugene T. Moore School of Education at Clemson University.
 Her research centers on improving teacher quality in mathematics through professional development.
 She has taught in third through fifth grade settings and has worked intensively with in-service and pre-service mathematics educators from preschool through fifth grade.
 Prior to her work in the elementary schools, Dr. Linder taught dance to students ages 3-20 both in private settings and in public schools.

 Dr. Linder is a co-author of the Math Out of the Box K-5 curriculum, which was developed through the College of Engineering and Science at Clemson University.
 She also worked with the Math Out of the Box team to create and implement a professional development model for K-5 teachers using Math Out of the Box across the United States.